Advanced diagnosis and treatment for colorectal cancer

 About Colorectal Cancer

-Colorectal cancer is the third most common cancer in the United States, behind only lung and prostate cancers in men and lung and breast cancers in women.
+Colorectal cancer is the fourth most common cancer in the United States, behind only breast, lung and prostate cancers.
 Colorectal cancer affects both men and women.
-Over 132,000 people will be diagnosed with colorectal cancer this year.
-In Nebraska alone, 850 people will be told they have colorectal cancer.
+Over 145,000 people will be diagnosed with colorectal cancer this year.
+In Nebraska alone, 900 people will be told they have colorectal cancer.
 Colorectal cancer affects both men and women equally.

 Watch this video of a Colorectal Cancer Screening